Frequently Asked Questions

 Do you count the Writing or Analytical section of the GRE?

-Your GRE scores must be 5 years old or less.
-Your TOEFL/IELTS scores must be 2 years old or less.
+GRE scores must be 5 years old or less.
+TOEFL/IELTS scores must be 2 years old or less.
 That is through Dec 1 and when GIAC receives the scores from ETS.

 I'm taking the GRE/TOEFL/IELTS a few weeks before/after the application deadline.
 Will my application still be considered?

 The application deadline is December 1.
-Please do everything possible to ensure that all of your application materials are submitted online through the GIAC system by then.
+Please do everything possible to ensure that all application materials are submitted online through the GIAC system by then.

 Can the TOEFL/IELTS be waived?

-The TOEFL/IELTS can be waived if you possess a bachelor's degree from the US or one of the countries on this list.
-We will not waive the requirement for the TOEFL or IELTS if you earned only a master's degree from a US institution or from an institution in another English only-speaking country.
+The TOEFL/IELTS can be waived if applicants possess a bachelor's degree from the US or one of the countries on this list.
+The requirement for the TOEFL or IELTS will NOT be waived if applicants earned only a master's degree from a US institution or from an institution in another English only-speaking country.
 Information for TOEFL/IELTS as well as other tests is at www.utexas.edu/ogs/admissions/test_scores.html, which also gives information about exceptions, fee waivers, etc.

 I submitted most of my application online before the deadline, but I know a few items are still missing.
 Will it be considered?